 The results for homeowners have been notable.
 In 2008, well before the real estate crisis, our sister site Ecolocalizer ran a story about James Howard Kuntzler’s book, which was urging us to imagine a “future without cars”.
 In it, the author argues that car-based cities that were developed much more recently in America’s history were likely going to face a collapse property value due to decreasing demand and ample supply.
 What he predicted has held out.
 Housing prices in Houston, Las Vegas, and Orlando, the three cities specifically called out as examples of unlivable places, have been hit harder than most.

-For real estate investors, the bubble in 2008 holds another lesson: New Urbanism holds the promise of a better tomorrow.
+According to Lawton Woods Properties, for real estate investors, the bubble in 2008 holds another lesson: New Urbanism holds the promise of a better tomorrow.
 Think about the demographics.
 Young, educated Americans are increasingly choosing NOT to own a car.
 Car ownership in the U.S. is declining, while public transit ridership is increasing.

 To learn about the concept in a very fun, user-friendly way, Walkscore.com is a great resource.
 Check it out to see how walkable your neighborhood is.
 Using a scale of 1 to 100, Walkscore ranks places from car-dependent to “walker’s paradise”.
 Walkscore has now been around long enough, according to Jeff Speck, author of Walkable City: How Downtown can save America, One Step at a Time, that economists have been able to measure the financial impact of walkscores on housing prices in the multiple listing service (MLS).
 The effect is clear as day.
 Every one point in walkability raises real estate value between $500 and $3,000, depending on where you are.